How Can I Increase GLP-1 Naturally in Menopause?

 What this looks like in real life:

-• Adding cinnamon to oatmeal, smoothies, or plant-based yogurt
+Adding cinnamon to oatmeal, smoothies, or plant-based yogurt

-• Cooking with turmeric, cumin, and coriander
+Cooking with turmeric, cumin, and coriander

-• Including garlic and onion regularly in meals
+Including garlic and onion regularly in meals

-• Trying simple curries or spiced soups
+Trying simple curries or spiced soups

-How I support this in my coaching: I help you incorporate these foods in a way that feels easy and enjoyable, not overwhelming.
+I help you incorporate these foods in a way that feels easy and enjoyable, not overwhelming.
 You’ll get simple meal ideas, flavor combinations, and strategies that fit your taste preferences and time constraints.

-Strategy #3: Focus on Fiber and Whole Plant Foods
+How Fiber and Plant Foods Stimulate GLP-1

 In one study, participants who ate a veggie burger (made with oats and plant ingredients) increased GLP-1 levels by 40% compared to those eating a meat burger.
 Even when calories and macronutrients were controlled (like in a tofu vs. meat burger study), the plant-based group still had higher GLP-1 and greater satiety.